teancom/codex/aws.md

 **Store these seal keys and the root token somewhere safe!!**
 (A password manager like 1password is an excellent option here.)

-Unlike the dev-mode proto-Vault we spun up at the very outset, this Vault comes up sealed, and needs to be unsealed using three of the five keys above, so let's do that.
+Unlike the dev-mode dev-Vault we spun up at the very outset, this Vault comes up sealed, and needs to be unsealed using three of the five keys above, so let's do that.